IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > ICCPR Article 19.2
 > Everyone shall have the right to freedom of expression; this right shall include **freedom to seek, receive and impart information and ideas of all kinds**, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice.

+> Article 19, paragraph 2 embraces a **right of access to information held by public bodies**.
+ICCPR General Comment 34 -- paragraph 18

 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.